phasejumpers/phasejumpers.github.io/rules.md

 Keep in mind the bandwidth is shared, so you should limit use of the BROADCAST mode.
 If you'd like to advertise, band 88, #Faction-ads or 89, #Possible-news-articles, would be a better place to do so, as that band is opt-in.

-### Radio Coms
+### Radio Comms

-The radio coms are much faster, chattier forms of communication.
-They can be heard system-wide, and use the same coms network as the DISCORD system.
+The radio comms are much faster, chattier forms of communication.
+They can be heard system-wide, and use the same comms network as the DISCORD system.
 It too operates in three modes.

 Public (/g): Sending messages to everyone.